pivotal/docs-tap/getting-started/deploy-first-app.md

 - Run a CLI command to deploy the app.
 - View the build and runtime logs for your app.
 - View the Web App in your browser.
-- Optionally add your application to Tanzu Application Platform GUI Software Catalog.
+- (Optional) Add your application to Tanzu Application Platform GUI software catalog.

-Before you start, be sure you've completed all [Getting started prerequisites](../getting-started.md#get-started-prereqs).
+Before you start, complete all [Getting started prerequisites](../getting-started.md#get-started-prereqs).
 For background on application accelerators, see [Application Accelerator](about-application-accelerator.md).

 ## <a id="deploy-your-app"></a>Deploy your application